 Lovely, is how I would simply describe Chicken 65.
 This is a perfect appetizer with the right flavour that you don’t need this with rice or bread.
 The chicken is boneless and it is batter fried … so it does give a nice crunch and a light crisp but at the same time not at all like fried chicken.
 It is moist … spicy with a hint of tanginess.
 That spiciness leaves a nice lingering heat on the lips.
 We love it and couldn’t stop munching on them.

 THIS … this is what the folks in the office was raving about.

 And I want to say up front that I never had Biryani this good.
 The name is Hyderabadi Dum Ki Lamb Biryani and it is $11.
 If you come to this restaurant, this is the only dish you need to order if you just want only one thing.
 You can have the chicken version but lamb is the way to go.

 The million dollar question I had to the waiter was “So what makes this so great?”.
 His eyes brightened up and went on to explain that there is nothing like this on this earth (he he he … don’t they always say that?).
 He explained in such minute details in such quick speed that some of it went swoosh over our head.

-Here is what makes it such a big deal: More on following page.
-Click here to continue reading
+Here is what makes it such a big deal: Continue reading